Rural, Wisconsin: History

 Starting in 1851, Yankee settlers were drawn to the area by its potential for milling using the Crystal River.
-Until the mid-1870s many settled in the area building Greek Revival styled houses on a semi grid pattern hoping that the expansion of the railroad would follow the well traveled path between Berlin and Stevens Point and provide and economic boom for the town.
-When it bypassed Rural for Waupaca to the north economic growth stopped and no new houses were built for 40 years.
+Until the mid-1870s, many settled in the area, building Greek Revival styled houses on a semi grid pattern, hoping that the expansion of the railroad would follow the well-traveled path between Berlin and Stevens Point and provide an economic boom for the town.
+When it bypassed Rural for Waupaca to the north, economic growth stopped and no new houses were built for 40 years.

 Notable people

-Rural was the home town of author and poet Margaret Ashmun (1885-1940) who was born in Rural.
+Rural was the home town of author and poet Margaret Ashmun (1885-1940), who was born in Rural.
 The Ashmun family home still stands in Rural.
 Wisconsin State Senator and lawyer George Hudnall (1864-1936) was also born in Rural.
 Rural was also the birthplace and home town of Wisconsin state legislator Andrew R. Potts (1853-1932).

 Historic houses

 Rural has been listed on the National Register of Historic Places since 1989.
-There are 15 of buildings contributing to the listing along with various structures and bridges.
+There are fifteen buildings contributing to the listing, along with various structures and bridges.